Evidence-based health education and wellness guidance you can trust.

 8. When to use patches, when to use creams, and when to combine them

-• You have a superficial whitehead or small pustule and want overnight flattening.
+• You have a visible whitehead or small pustule

 9. How to use pimple patches correctly — step-by-step